Warrant Officer Prerequisites and Duty Description

-- Four years of documented practical experience in voice and data internetworking, local and wide area networks (LAN & WAN), include terrestrial, satellite and aerial systems and/or network planning.
+- • Four years of documented practical experience in voice and data internetworking, local and wide area networks (LAN & WAN), include terrestrial, satellite and aerial systems and/or network planning.
+(NO WAIVERS)

 - Practical experience may be documented through NCO evaluation reports and award citations.
 In some instances practical experience acquired from civilian employment may be acceptable provided the experience can be documented by employee evaluations or performance appraisals and determined to be equivalent to military experience.

 - A minimum of six semester hours of College Composition (English 100 and English 101 or equivalent English courses are the only accepted college courses) from an accredited academic institution.
 Speech and public speaking courses are not considered as meeting this requirement even if administered by the English department of an institution.
-Successful completion of the CLEP College Composition examination or an Associate’s degree or higher (when the preponderance of college credit is from college instruction vice credited experience) are the only acceptable alternatives.
+Successful completion of the CLEP College Composition examination (not composition modular) or an Associate’s degree or higher are the only acceptable alternatives(NO WAIVERS)

 - Applicants with Reserve Component time must submit official documentation in order to properly compute the length of Active Federal Service.
 Documentation may be a DA Form 1506 (i.e., Statement of Service), an official memorandum (on unit letterhead) signed by the unit S1, or similar documentation (e.g., RPAM statement).